 The Holland/Zeeland Promise began in 2010 as a dream to replicate the Kalamazoo Promise and allow our area’s young people to graduate college or technical school without crushing student debt.
 Recognizing they did not have the size of donor endowment which the Kalamazoo Promise enjoys, a group of business and community leaders came together to create the Holland/Zeeland Promise.

-Promise candidates are nominated by their high school or Careerline Tech Center counselors or staff at Hope College Trio’s Upward Bound Program, Boys and Girls Club of Greater Holland, Latin Americans United for Progress.
+Promise candidates are nominated by their high school or Careerline Tech Center counselors or staff at Hope College Trio's Upward Bound Program, Boys and Girls Club of Greater Holland or Latin Americans United for Progress.
 Selection is based on a range of factors.
 High financial need, the motivation to achieve the goal of a college or technical degree and strong recommendations are priorities.
 In addition, most Promise recipients are the first in their families to go to college.

 What makes our Promise program unique?
 It’s a last-dollar scholarship.
 After other grants and scholarships have been applied, we work with the schools to cover as much of the remaining cost of college as possible.
 And, the Holland/Zeeland Promise is potentially renewable for three additional years, dependent on students remaining in good academic standing and making progress toward their degrees.